JeroenGeradts/Date/README.md

 - $dateFromJS(input)

 $date() is a general function that will analyse the input and invoke the most likely of the other functions to do the conversion.
+If you only have JS primitive values as input, use $dateFromJS() instead.

 Output.
 All functions deliver an array with these values: